What to Expect During Your Eye Exam

-For your first visit to our office, we ask that you bring your contacts (in the original packaging or lids), as well as any prescription glasses you wear.
-You will not need to bring these for any subsequent appointments.
-We’ll get you to fill out some forms regarding your information, medical and ocular history, current medication, and other basic information.
+We’ll ask you to fill out our forms regarding your medical and ocular history, current medication, and other basic information before your visit.
 Be sure to bring identification and any insurance information with you as well.

-We test your vision in a number of ways.
-We want to know how well you see far away, up close, and side to side.
-We’ll see how well your eyes work independently and as a team.
-Plus, we check in on your peripheral vision and depth of focus.
-This will let us know if your eyes need any correction, or if your prescription needs updating.
+We’ll test your vision in a number of ways.
+We want to determine how well you see far away, up close, and side to side.
+We’ll see how well your eyes work independently and as part of a team.
+We’ll also check your peripheral vision and depth of focus.

 Many of the conditions that affect senior eyes are not exclusive to older individuals.
 However, those over 60 have a higher incidence of these conditions.
 Diseases such as glaucoma, cataracts, and age-related macular degeneration are all more prevalent as we mature.
 We’ll screen for these diseases, and other tests will be suggested as needed.